lisamarie616/bring-it-rails-assessment/notes.md

-x integrate flash messages with devise and bootstrap x add fields to user model (first_name and last_name) x add filter methods to event and item
+x integrate flash messages with devise and bootstrap x add fields to user model (first_name and last_name) x add filter methods to event and item x add devise_invitable so users can invite other users x add figaro to store environment variables (needed for action mailer)

 * on the event new page, need to add section for items for the event and guests to invite
 * on the event show page, make items needed checkboxes that the user can select and it will then assign that item for that event to the user